rscohn2/data-bench/deployments/kubernetes/40spark/00-README.md

 This will find all the yamls in the current directory and attempt to create kubernetes entities with them.
 The collation order of the filenames corresponds to the instantiation order of each entity.

-So be careful renaming the files.
+Be careful renaming the files.

 ### Modifying the Shell Environment for master/slave